thruston/python-tablinum/README.md

     20 Feb 2014  Social Darwinism               p5912
     11 Feb 2016  Rumi's Poetry                  p7019

+The smarts also recognize IP addresses, MAC addresses, and SI unit suffixes.
+If the smarts get your sorting wrong, then you can turn them off by adding "=" to the front of the sort column specifier.
+So you can do `sort =b` on the table above to get this:

+    24 Nov 2016  Baltic Crusades                p5060
+    24 Sep 2020  Cave Art                       p904
+    04 Feb 2016  Chromatography                 p11
+    21 Sep 2017  Kant's Categorical Imperative  p265
+    11 Feb 2016  Rumi's Poetry                  p7019
+    20 Feb 2014  Social Darwinism               p5912
+    03 May 2018  The Almoravid Empire           p3972
+    29 Oct 2015  The Empire of Mali             p423
+    27 Feb 2020  The Evolution of Horses        p233
+    30 Sep 2021  The Tenant of Wildfell Hall    p780

 You can also sort on simple functions; essentially any function that you can use with `arr`.
 So given a table like this: